mariochampion/gitmynotes/README.md

 Do you use Notes?
 Do you use GitHub?
 Then undoubtedly yes!

-Do you use Notes and can [start with GitHub](https://docs.github.com/en/get-started/start-your-journey)?
+Do you use Notes and could [start with GitHub](https://docs.github.com/en/get-started/start-your-journey)?
 Then also yes!

 `writing is re-writing`
 Transform your macOS Notes into a version-controlled archive on GitHub.
 Use GitMyNotes to preserve and maintain your most excellent lines via versioning to track the full evolution of your work.
 Learn how to GitHub using branches and forks to explore your ideas, in trusted collabs, or on your own.

 `IT team gotta keep copies`
-Concerned about a fleet of macbooks, and all the useful, non-shareable, and non-collaborative notes just one cup of coffee away from disaster?
+Concerned about a fleet of MacBooks, and all the useful, non-shareable, and non-collaborative notes just one cup of coffee away from disaster?
 Use GitMyNotes on a cronjob on every Mac to keep versioned copies of valuable Notes.

 `prepared tech workers win`